 Job descriptions for active positions within the classification plan have been updated or are in the process of being updated to reflect the incumbents' current responsibilities.
-When we encounter a need to fill inactive positions in the classification plan, we intend to seek authority to do so through the budget process or request position specific action by the Board.
-Job descriptions for vacant, inactive or new positions will be updated or created as authority to fill them is granted.
+Job descriptions for vacant or inactive positions will be updated as the authority to fill them is granted.
 Updating job descriptions does not require Board approval, whereas updating our classification plan does.